Uniminutoarduino/DSCBlocksV2/README.md

 Each class contains the respective fxml file (scene file) of JavaFX.

+Due to the development boards use a FTDI232RL chip the correct driver in order to transfer the .hex file to the device can be found in the file: CDM 2.08.28 WHQL Certified

 ## Other files:

 When you download the application (see the folder's tree).
 The following files must be inside of your App folder.